Monazite Value, Price, and Jewelry Information

 Sri Lanka: orange pebbles.

-Deposits of alluvial material in Australia, India, Brazil, Malaya, Nigeria.
+Deposits of alluvial material in Australia, India, Brazil, Malaysia, Nigeria.

 Comments: Monazite may be partially metamict, with N=1.79.
 Stones can be an attractive yellow or brown color but are usually small.